OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

     })
 ```

-Or, if we get even more complex conditional scenarios, where can implement them since the functional compoistion is at our disposal wothout any barriers:
+Or, if we get even more complex conditional scenarios, where can implement them since the functional compoistion is at our disposal without any barriers:

 ```ts
     rxRequest({